 But satis superque. (**) In any case, it shows the depth of degradation reached by these priests of the bourgeoisie: while workers and even manufacturers and merchants have understood my book and made sense of it, these ‘learned scribes’ (!) complain that I make excessive demands on their comprehension.”

 (Letter of Karl Marx to Ludwig Kugelmann, 11 July 1868, m.e.c.w., Vol. 43, p.
 68-69.)

-However, the extra-economic fact that the world is round does give a limit to capitalist expansion, about which the later Anton Pannekoek wrote:
+However, the extra-economic fact that the world is round does give a limit to capitalist expansion, about which the later Anton Pannekoek, without however refering back to Luxemburg, after having criticised her, wrote:

 “But the earth is a globe, of limited extent.
 The discovery of its finite size accompanied the rise of capitalism four centuries ago, the realization of its finite size now marks the end of capitalism.”

 (The Workers’ Councils, see further on)